 Rate type for interconnection points and installation points

 Two types of rates apply for entry and exit services at an interconnection point and installation point, depending on the duration of the booked service.
 If the service period is equal to one calendar year or any multiple of calendar years, the yearly rate type will apply.
 In other cases (less than one calendar year), a seasonal rate type will apply in proportion to the number of days of the booking.
-For an exit service at an interconnection point and installation point with any service duration, the yearly rate type applies.

 This is summarized in the following table: